Want your B2B account-based marketing (ABM) to deliver impressive ROI?

 - Salesforce for understanding our ideal customer profile (ICP)

-- Our own Account Tracking product that helps with identifying relevant prospects to target and add the right prospects to our CRM.
+- Our own account tracking product that helps identify and add relevant prospects to target to our CRM

 Successful account-based marketing boils down to strong alignment between B2B marketers and the sales team.
 Communicate about who target customers are, their pain points, and how your product or service can help them.
 It’s also important for both teams to track common KPIs and review progress together to evaluate how well the campaign is attracting, nurturing, and converting customers.